Racheal83/data-portfolio/SQL-Layoffs-Analysis/README.md

 - layoffs.csv :  Original dataset used for analysis

 ## ✅ Outcome
-This project showcases a complete data pipeline in SQL — from raw input to refined insights — using professional query design patterns and thoughtful analysis techniques.
+This project showcases a complete data pipeline in SQL, from raw input to refined insights, using professional query design patterns and thoughtful analysis techniques.